Sam-Sims/kractor/README.md

 `--children`: This will extract all the reads classified as decendents or subtaxa of `--taxid` (Including the taxid)

-`--compression`: This defines the compression mode of the output `fastq.gz` file - fast / default / best
+`--compression_mode`: This defines the compression mode of the output `fastq.gz` file - fast / default / best

 `--no-compress`: This will output a plaintext `fastq` file